ChrisWhealy/parse-sap-odata/docs/complex_types.md

 </ComplexType>
 ```

-So the above XML definition is translated into the following Rust `struct`:
+So the above XML complex type definition is transformed into the following Rust `struct`:

 ```rust
 #[derive(Clone, Debug, Default)]